-Curriculum that enhances wellbeing equips students with the knowledge, skills, attributes and strategies to understand and manage themselves and their relationships.
+foulum that enhances wellbeing equips students with the knowledge, skills, butes, and strategies to understand and manage themselves and their tionships.
 Pedagogy that enhances wellbeing builds positive relationships.

-DAYBORO STATE SCHOOL DOES THIS BY:

-- . - Implementing the curriculum as specified in the P-12 curriculum, eccessment and regarding framework and detailed in the Whole School Curriculum Plan Implementing our Podegogical Framework.
-Supporting bachesi with curriculum planning, assessment and reporting through the - employment of a Head of Curriculum Supporting students to develop personalised learning goals- focus on Writing goals . - Subjecting statements to develop performance samming genes recent on wrining genes in 2020 and performanised feedback.
-Regular review of academic, attendance and behaviour data fidentifying students edigitie for participation in the Githod and Talented program.
-Gitted and Talented program to be reviewed in 2020.
+- Implementing the curriculum as specified in the P-12 curriculum, ezzazament and agenting fermierork and detailed in the Whole School Curriculum Phan Implementing our Prodegogical Financierork.
+Supporting feachers with curriculum planning, assessment and reporting through the

+- Supporting stadents to develop personalised learning goals-focus or Writing goals in 2020 and personalised feetback. - in 2020 and personnished feathers.
+Regular roview of academic, attendance and behaviour data libeshiping students eligible for pertugation in the Gifted and Yalonted program.
+Gifted and Talemed program to be reviewed in 2020.

+Offering excursions and incursions-see Excursion Planner 2000 Employed in consultation with Staff and P &C at start.

+Providing regular access to extracturate activities, including a trich firm cube (Moseic Club, Footy Club, Gardening Club, charr) activities control cares by 97.4, 5 and carepo).

+student inadministry opportunities-Student Leader Cluster days.
+Gala Dayle- Work a year.

-- Gala Days- twice a year.
-Afterschool school sports programs- Grasshopper Soccer.
+Alternative school sports programs-Classific per Soccer.